7Ji/orangepi5-rkloader/README.md

 You can download rkloaders for opi5 family from the [nightly release page](https://github.com/7Ji/orangepi5-rkloader/releases/tag/nightly), they're built and pushed everyday and always contain the latest BL31, DDR and u-boot.

+_Edit on 2023-12-08: The latest DDR firmware seems to be causing problem on newer batches of the boards.
+I've tested on 5 (bought 2023-01) and 5Plus (bought 2023-08) and only 5Plus is affecetd.
+But there were reports to all of the trio.
+To avoid problems the DDR firmware was locked to v1.11 temporarily._

 The downloaded images are compressed with gzip, and you'll need to decompress them before using them.

 As of writing (2023-12-04), the mainline images boot fine but could not reboot properly.
 If you're using the SBCs for headless servers, then I would recommend the vendor variant.